 The reaction to Jesus’s words is remarkable for several reasons.

 First, the initial response to Jesus is amazement (v, 22).
 The people are amazed because his words were “full of grace.”
 But what do they mean by calling Jesus the “son of Joseph” (v.
 22b)?
 It is possible that the people are question the legitimacy of Jesus (John 8:41), but more likely they using the question to deflect the implication of Jesus’ words.
 By claiming that he fulfills the prophecy is to claim to be the Messiah, or something very much like it.

-Second, Jesus is a bit harsh in vv.
-23–24.
+Second, Jesus is a bit harsh in verses 23–24.
 Does Jesus jump to the conclusion that they are rejecting him?
 Does he know what the people are thinking (as he does in Luke 5:22; 6:8; 7:40)?
 The meaning of the proverb is that Jesus is not the right person to offer himself as a fulfillment of the prophecy – who are you to be the Savior?
 This is not unlike the mockery endured on the cross, “he saved others, let me save himself.”

 Third, the nature of the demand that the Nazareth congregation has in mind in v 23.
 If Jesus is responding to their unexpressed demands, what is it that they are demanding?
 Likely the people are requesting a sign to show that Jesus is the Messiah.
 Jesus never really does signs in response to a demand, therefore his response understandable.

 Fourth, is the purpose of verse 24 to be a response to or justification of verse 23?
 A prophet is never welcome in his hometown: this is the standard fate for a prophet!
 Jesus is not upset that his own town rejects him, it is what he expected.
 In fact, this is the first of what will be many rejections in the gospel.

 Does Luke 4:25–27 imply a future Gentile mission?